BA Individualized Studies (Hospitality Management specialization, Vancouver)

 - Quantitative Analysis: 6 credits (2 courses)

 Three of the six credits must be in a college-level mathematics course.
-The other three credits can be from a second mathematics course or from a statistics, logic, computer science, computer technology or other course that requires substantial quantitative analysis.
+The other three credits can be from a second mathematics course or from a statistics, logic, computer science, computer technology, or other courses that requires substantial quantitative analysis.

 Liberal Arts and Sciences Requirements: 24 Credits (8 Courses)

-A breadth and depth of study in the following areas is required of all degree candidates:
+A breadth and depth of study in the following areas are required of all degree candidates: